rasmusab/officialcocktails/officialcocktails.com/content/cocktails/paper_plane.md

 ![](/cocktail-images/paper_plane.jpeg)

-## Directions for how to make a Paper plane
+## Directions for how to make the Paper plane

 1. Take a cocktail shaker and add ice to it.
 2. Measure and pour 30 ml of Bourbon whiskey into the shaker.